php-fig/fig-standards/proposed/extended-phar.md

 Example:
 - To apply an autoloading the extension "autoload" is introduced by another PSR based on [PSR-0][].
-- The implementor first looks at the extension_name leading to "net.php.psr.phar:autoload-extension" and this resolves to "autoload" extension.
+- The implementor first looks at the extension_name leading to "psr:autoload-extension" and this resolves to "autoload" extension.
 - The implementor know reads "autoload.extension_spec_version" and "autoload.extension_impl" and tries to initialize an autoloading.